mhaugrud/msumcspy/_sources/SimplePythonData/Typeconversionfunctions.rst

     print(type(str(123.45)))

     print(str("this use of str is very foolish"))
-    # why is the line above foolish? (answer on line below)
+    # why is the line above foolish? (answer on line below and run)
     #

 **Check your understanding**